cbaggers/trivial-update/README.md

 `update place fn &rest args &environment env`

 Replace value at `place` by applying function `fn` to it.
-Value at `place` is used as first argument for given function `fn`, other optional arguments `args` will be used to fill the rest of the argument list.
+Value at `place` is used as the first argument for the given function `fn`, other optional arguments `args` will be used to fill the rest of the argument list.
 Parameter `env` is set by Common Lisp implementation during macro expansion.

 If value at `place` should not be put as first argument of given function, use partial application to pad some arguments.
 Combination of partial